rust-in-blockchain/rust-in-blockchain/content/newsletters/rib-newsletter-24.md

 so now is a good time to do a survey of bridges to Rust chains.

-Thise bridges mostly support moving fungible tokens today, and some plan to support NFTs;
+These bridges mostly support moving fungible tokens today, and some plan to support NFTs;
 contrasting with general cross-chain communications protocols like [IBC] and [XCMP].